godiard/help-activity/source/story.rst

 Modifying Story
 ---------------
 Add new images to Story by putting them in the images folder of the activity.

+The source code is available on `GitHub server <https://github.com/walterbender/story>`_

 Reporting Bugs